manabie-com/manabie-com.github.io/content/posts/manage-list-feature-flags-with-file/index.md

 `strategies`: you can define your list of custom [*strategies*](https://docs.getunleash.io/user_guide/activation_strategy).
 Unleash comes with a few common activation strategies.
 Some of them require the client to provide the unleash-context, which gives the necessary context for Unleash.In this example, I create a strategy named *strategy_organization*

 `environments`: list of custom [*environments*](https://docs.getunleash.io/user_guide/environments).Environments is a new way to organize activation strategy configurations for feature toggles into separate environments.
-In Unleash, a feature lives across all your environments — after all, the goal is to get the new feature released as soon as possible — but it makes sense to configure the activation differently per environment.(Environments are available in Unleash v4.3.x and later)
+In Unleash, a feature lives across all your environments — after all, the goal is to get the new feature released as soon as possible — but it make sense to configure the activation differently per environment.(Environments are available in Unleash v4.3.x and later)

 `featureStrategies`: relationship between your custom feature flags, strategies, and environments.